IhsanMujdeci/node-ts/README.md

 Node Typescript starter with testing

 ## Features
-- Dev mode with nodemon like re-running
+- Dev mode transpiling ts with nodemon like re-running.
-- Testing built in with jest
+- Testing built in with jest.
-- Environment variable loading from file built in
+- Environment variable loading from file built in.

 ## How to use
 `npm install`